D04: The Role of a Lietime

 [Promo: Wonderful!]

-GRIFFIN: Wonderful is a podcast where we talk about things we like.
+GRIFFIN: Wonderful! is a podcast where we talk about things we like.
 That's hard to sell in a promo like this, so we've enlisted the help of piano rock superstar Billy Joel to tell you about some of the topics we've covered.
-Take it away, real Billy Joel.
+Take it away, Real Billy Joel.

-"REAL BILLY JOEL": [to the tune of We Didn't Start the Fire] ♪ Daddy Rock's been on Lake Sign, Whirlson Shire of Circle Time, Sega Dreamcast sees a sour tower of annoyed.
-Keep me up, big time capsules, Wayne's World, Cheese Bulls, Wallace Stevens, Donkey Kong, Fun Size Almond Joy.
+"REAL BILLY JOEL": [to the tune of We Didn't Start the Fire] ♪ Teddy Ruxpin, Auld Lang Syne, Warsan Shire, Circle Time, Sega Dreamcast, Cesar Salad, Tower of Hanoi, Keepy Uppy, Time Capsules, Wayne's World, Cheese Pulls, Wallace Stevens, Donkey Kong, Fun Size Almond Joy.
 They didn't start the podcast.
 Except that's not true.
 They did, in '22.
 They didn't start the podcast.
 No, they actually did.
-That was a fact of him. ♪
+That was, in fact, a fib. ♪

-GRIFFIN: Listen to Wonderful every Wednesday on MaximumFun.org or wherever you get your podcasts.
+GRIFFIN: Listen to Wonderful! every Wednesday on MaximumFun.org or wherever you get your podcasts.
 Thanks, Real Billy Joel.

-RACHEL: No problem, Griffin.
+RACHEL: [gruffly] No problem, Griffin.

 Maximumfun.org: Comedy and culture.
 Artist owned, audience supported.

-[outtake] [not edited]
+[outtake]

 ALLIE: Yes.

-SETH: Or just like a.
-A bunch of–
+SETH: Or just a—like a—a bunch of—

 ALLIE: I love that.
 Drives onto the set, runs over Derf and is like, "Let's go!"

-MOUJAN: Oh that’s great.
+MOUJAN: Oh, that's great.

 Seth Lind